Skip to content

 • Access Terminal when needed: You can still open Terminal from the notification area whenever you want to use it again.

-Hiding Windows Terminal in the notification area keeps your taskbar tidy by moving its icon out of sight when minimized, allowing it to run quietly in the background without taking up space.
+Hiding Windows Terminal in the notification area keeps your taskbar clutter-free by moving the icon out of sight when you minimize it.
+This lets Terminal run quietly in the background without taking up visible space.
+You can still easily access it from the notification area whenever you need it.

 How to Hide Terminal in the Notification Area When Minimized